dcashon/dcashon.github.io/useful.md

 permalink: /useful/
 ---

-## A collection of useful learning resources for different coding and mathematical topics.
+## A collection of useful resources for different coding and mathematical topics.

 ### Python